-Columbia Cemetery is a 10.5 acre property approximately one-half mile south of downtown Boulder.
-The cemetery is significant for its association with Boulder's early Social History, for is collection of Funerary Art, and as an active cemetery.
+Columbia Cemetery is a 10.5 acre property approximately one mile south of downtown Boulder.
+The cemetery is significant for its social history, collection of funerary art, and as an active cemetery.
 The period of significance for the property begins with the cemetery's establishment in 1870 and ends in 1947.
 The cemetery was listed in the National Register of Historic Places in 1997 and was designated a local landmark by the City of Boulder Landmarks Board and City of Boulder City Council in 1977.
 The Columbia Cemetery consists of a grid of burial plots, grave markers, Pioneer Gateway, 1860 New Anderson Ditch, Maintenance Shed, perimeter fencing, roads and paths, and vegetation.
-The cemetery is locally significant as Boulder's oldest cemetery and burial place of numerous persons important in Boulder's history and for its wide variety of funerary art that exhibits the artistry associated with the late 19th and early 20th century.